 Eating more mindfully has become something most people struggle with – they are either scrolling on their phone, watching a movie, or eating at their desk whilst working or at the kitchen sink whilst doing a million other things.

 Mindful eating means you’re:

-- Eating when you are physically hungry
+- Only eating when you are physically hungry.

 - Eating until you feel satisfied, and manage to stop when you are full and leave food in the plate.

-- Eating while sitting down at a table
+- Eating while sitting down at a table.

 I believe eating mindfully may be a seriously important step to tackling our problems with food.

 Because when you eat mindfully, you have time to notice your hunger and the emotions you have around food.